 SoFi has worked closely with Fannie Mae to develop a new refinance program that helps borrowers mitigate student debt burden.

-(Editor’s note: “Closing Time” is a new, semi-regular “Blog View” series brought to readers of MortgageOrb by the folks at Velocify, which offers an automated marketing and sales platform geared for the mortgage industry.
-To read the first post in [Read More]
+(Editor’s note: “Closing Time” is a semi-regular “Blog View” series brought to readers of MortgageOrb by the folks at Velocify, which offers an automated marketing and sales platform geared toward the mortgage industry.)
+CLOSING TIME: The mortgage industry had a [Read More]